 So let’s discuss the above-mentioned process in detail;

 1. Generalized Translation

-The basic strategy used for translating clinical documents is the generalized translation system or the standardized translation.
+The basic strategy used for translating clinical documents is the generalized translation system or standardized translation.
 This step consists of three fundamentals.
-Moreover, all of the three steps are handled by three different people with a specific set of skills.
+Moreover, all three steps are handled by three different people with a specific set of skills.
 These include;

 - The Translator